+Students must be in good academic standing in order to graduate.
 To be in good standing, students must maintain a cumulative grade point average (GPA) of 3.000 or higher.
 If a student falls below a 3.000 GPA, they will be placed on academic probation for the following semester.
-Students on academic probation must schedule and attend appointments with an O'Neill Master's Programs Office advisor or faculty program director.
+Students on academic probation must schedule and attend appointments with an O'Neill Master's Programs Office advisor or Faculty Program Director.

 A student placed on probation has one semester to raise their cumulative GPA to 3.000 or above.
 Failure to do so will result in a review of the student's status and may result in dismissal from the program.

-Students must have 9 completed credits before being placed on academic probation.
-After two consecutive semesters on academic probation, a student will be reviewed by their program director(s) for dismissal from their program.
-Students must be in good academic standing in order to graduate.
+For students in degree programs requiring more than 36 credit hours, students must have 9 completed credits before being placed on academic probation.
+After two consecutive semesters on academic probation, a student may be reviewed by their program director(s) for dismissal from their program.